fr0z3nfyr/CakePHP-Notification-Manager/README.md

         ...
         $notification = [
-            'model' => 'User', // name of the object model 'object_id' => $this->id, // id of the object
+            'model' => 'User', // name of the object model 'name'  => 'welcome email', // name of the notification, to help with categorization 'object_id' => $this->id, // id of the object 'property' => 'email', // property of model storing the value to which the notification will be sent (ex. email, phone, cell)
+                                   // can also hold the name of a callback method (e.g. 'getNotificationEmail' in the example above)
-            'property' => 'email', // property of the object that will be used to notify (ex. email, phone, cell) 'type' => 'EMAIL', // Type of notification, can be EMAIL, PUSH, or SMS 'data' => json_encode([
+            'type' => 'EMAIL', // Type of notification, can be EMAIL, PUSH, or SMS 'data' => json_encode([
                 'settings' => 'default', // email settings